ethanperitz/ethanperitz.github.io/index.md

 # Data Science Should Be for Everyone

-I’m a data scientist and educator.
+I’m a data scientist, educator, and puzzle creator.
 This site is a place for me to share:
-- 🛠️ Projects I've built
+- Projects I've built
-- 📓 Posts and ideas about data science education
+- Posts and ideas about data science education
-- 📊 Data science lesson plans, project ideas for students, and more
+- Data science lesson plans, project ideas for students, and more
+- More information about puzzle projects

 ---
 ## Parrot's Puzzles